qb-bastiaan/chew/README.md

 # chew
 chew

-Make a local init file
+Make a local init file with a cookie cutter template